publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 Although we could edit this text before we place in InDesign to remove unwanted spaces and paragraph breaks, it is better to leave these features in and use the repeated **patterns** to help in match these in search and replace techniques *within* InDesign.

+### Attaching the styles to the text

+One we have placed the text into InDesign then we can analyse the patterns and use this in formation to make changes and *at the same time* select the appropriate style.
+We can also use GREP in our search and replace.

+add image of InDesign search / replace with GREP

+### Pattern matching strategies

+You can see from the image below how the text is presented when unstyled; we should always turn on `show hidden characters`.
+See how the character name before the speech has 2 spaces at the beginning, is a run of capital letter, followed by a period and a space.
+This we can use to locate every one of these and thereby add a paragraph break after and apply the appropriate style.

+**There are some issues and disappointments**

+1. We cannot change the case of the found text with this technique (we can only do this with a script) - solution described later.
+2. When we add a paragraph break and change the paragraph style of the found text, it will also be applied to the following paragraph (the first line of the speech).
+Resolving this is achieved by using 2 stages.
+3. We need to look carefully at our play text to see if there are characters that have more than one word like ‘First messenger’.

+### GREP (Globally Search a Regular Expression and Print)

+Certainly the most challenging aspect of this for our students is understanding the concepts and syntax of regular expressions.
+InDesign is very helpful in this regard, because choices can be made by selecting for the comprehensive menus.
+I do provide some ‘ready-made’ code to add to the search field, because nesting repeats and using multiple stages is hard to understand at first.
+But these are our tools and we must learn how to use them!

 [^1]: **Hamlet**:
 I'll have grounds